Skip to Content Top

 Commonly Used Time-Sharing Schedules in Florida

-• Alternating weeks: The child spends one week with one parent and the next with the other.
+• Alternating weeks: The child spends one week with one parent, then the next week with the other parent.

-• Every extended weekend: The child spends weekdays with one parent and a long weekend with another.
+• Every extended weekend: The child lives with one parent on weekdays and spends longer weekends with the other parent.

 Read More Read Less